jc4desmx2f70/code01/README.md

 0. Python >= 3.6
 0. Clone this repository
 0. Install python requirements.
 Please refer [requirements.txt](requirements.txt)
-    1. You may need to install espeak first `apt-get install espeak`
+    1. You may need to install espeak first: `apt-get install espeak`
 0. Download datasets
-    1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: ln -s /path/to/LJSpeech-1.1/wavs DUMMY1
+    1. Download and extract the LJ Speech dataset, then rename or create a link to the dataset folder: `ln -s /path/to/LJSpeech-1.1/wavs DUMMY1`
     1. For mult-speaker setting, download and extract the VCTK dataset, and downsample wav files to 22050 Hz.
-Then rename or create a link to the dataset folder: ln -s /path/to/VCTK-Corpus/downsampled_wavs DUMMY2
+Then rename or create a link to the dataset folder: `ln -s /path/to/VCTK-Corpus/downsampled_wavs DUMMY2`
 0. Build Monotonic Alignment Search and run preprocessing if you use your own datasets.
 ```sh
 # Cython-version Monotonoic Alignment Search